carltongibson/django-sphinx-view/README.md

 > Django Powered Dynamic Sphinx Docs.

 Serve your Sphinx docs with Django.
-Add any dynamice elements that you need.
+Add any dynamic elements that you need.

 ![sphinx-meets-htmx](https://github.com/carltongibson/django-sphinx-view/assets/64686/e16b72ee-e3f3-4a8c-b9ba-0ded6c0a0636)